 The Nunavut Employees Union (NEU) officially came into existence on April 1, 1999, upon the birth of the Nunavut Territory.
 Preparations had begun almost two years earlier.
 Previously our members belonged to the Union of Northern Workers (UNW), a Component of the PSAC that united territorial and municipal workers across the Northwest Territories.

 Thus our history actually began with the founding of the Northwest Territories Government Employees Association, which later evolved into the UNW.
 In 1967 many federal government employees working in the Northwest Territories, who were also members of the Public Service Alliance of Canada (PSAC), were being transferred to the Government of the Northwest Territories.
 This left them without union representation, which was of great concern to many of them.
 Many wanted to continue to be represented by PSAC.
-In mid-1968, a group of GNWT employees got together and signed up more than 50% of their co-workers.
+In mid-1968, a group of GNWT employees got together and signed up more than 50 percent of their co-workers.
 These people became the NWT Government Employees Association.

 In order to gain collective bargaining rights for the group, labour legislation had to be written.
 With Labour Legislation in place, in November 1969, the NWT Public Service Association (NWTPSA) was officially established as the bargaining agent (union) for most GNWT employees.
 In May, 1970 the NWTPSA became a component of the PSAC.
 On May 15th a founding convention was held in Yellowknife, and bargaining began May 20th.